s0rg/crawley/README.md

 # features

 - fast html SAX-parser (powered by `golang.org/x/net/html`)
-- small (<1500 SLOC), idiomatic, 100% test covered codebase
+- small (below 1500 SLOC), idiomatic, 100% test covered codebase
 - grabs most of useful resources urls (pics, videos, audios, forms, etc...)
 - found urls are streamed to stdout and guranteed to be unique (with fragments omitted)
 - scan depth (limited by starting host and path, by default - 0) can be configured